AdaCore/spark2014/lrm/source/packages.rst

 #.
 A **null** ``abstract_state_list`` specifies that a package contains no
    hidden state or variables declared in its ``visible_part``.
    [The specification is is checked when the package is analyzed.]

 #.
+A variable declared in the ``visible_part`` of a package implicitly
+   declares a state abstraction entity with the same identifier as the ``defining_identifier`` of the variable.
+The variable declaration acts as the completion of the state abstraction.
+The implicitly declared state abstraction is only visible in a limited view of the package.

+#.
+A parameterless function declaration which overloads a state abstraction
+   declaration is used to represent the state abstraction where a state abstraction entity is not permitted [e.g. in an expression].
+   The function declaration is completed by its body which may be used to implement the *representation* of the state abstraction.
+   [That is how the constituents that make up the state abstraction are
+    related to it.]

+#.
 A *volatile* state abstraction is one declared with a property list
    which includes the Volatile property, and either Input or Output.